opendocsg/opendoc-formsg-faq/BasicGuide.md

 On Email mode, Form can handle up to Restricted-classified individual responses, and Confidential-classified data collections.
 This is because Form is a Restricted system that can manage Restricted data flowing through it, but ultimately data is stored in your government email, or SGMail, which is a Confidential system that lets you store Confidential collections of data.
 However, if you specify a non-government email to send responses to, then you are not recommended to accept data that is classified Confidential.

 On Storage mode, Form can handle up to Restricted-classified individual responses and data collections.

+It is up to respective agencies on how they would classify their data and FormSG does not govern what and how agencies collect the data.

 ## What information sensitivity (ISF) can Form handle?